-- Describe a public health problem in terms of magnitude, person, time, and place. - Calculate basic epidemiological measures. - Evaluate the strengths and limitations of epidemiological studies. - Interpret results of statistical analyses found in public health studies. - Critically synthesize the public health research and practice literature for a selected health topic. - Conduct an epidemiological and biostatistical data analysis. - Distinguish between a statistical association and a causal relationship using appropriate principle of casual inference. - Identify appropriate methods of study design, analysis, and data synthesis to address populationbased health problems - Identify circumstances under which non-randomized (observational) designs are the best approach to addressing important health-related knowledge gaps. - Recognize the assumptions and limitations of common statistical methods and choose appropriate approaches for analysis. - Use tabular and graphical methods to explain model results.
+- Describe a public health problem in terms of magnitude, person, time, and place. - Critically synthesize the public health research and practice literature for a selected health topic. - Conduct an epidemiological and biostatistical data analysis. - Distinguish between a statistical association and a causal relationship using appropriate principles of causal inference. - Identify circumstances under which non-randomized (observational) designs are the best approach to addressing important health-related knowledge gaps. - Use tabular and graphical methods to explain model results.